- Military Life Cycle

 - Had a low birth weight

-- Has a severely disabled older sibling
+- Has an older sibling with severe disabilities

-- Did not graduate from high school
+- Has a parent who did not graduate from high school

 What’s the difference between Sure Start and Head Start?

-Both Head Start and Sure Start:
+Both Sure Start and Head Start:

 - Use a four-tiered delivery system: education, health and nutrition, social services and mandatory parent involvement

 - Run medical, dental and developmental screenings for students and provide follow-up assessments if needed